stormasm/spanish/log/log26.md

 ---

+Vimos una cabra arriba en la montaña -  We saw a goat at the top of the mountain.

+---

 Solo una de estas opciones es correcta.

 La frase gramaticalmente correcta es: Me gustaría saber en qué está trabajando